andrew/ultimate-awesome/README.md

 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.
+- [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-llm-resources](https://github.com/marco-jeffrey/awesome-llm-resources) - A collection of resources around LLMs, aggregated for the workshop "Mastering LLMs: End-to-End Fine-Tuning and Deployment" by Dan Becker and Hamel Husain".
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
-- [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
 - [awesome-knockout](https://github.com/oleksbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
 - [awesome-yolo](https://github.com/srebroa/awesome-yolo) - :rocket: :star: The list of the most popular YOLO algorithms - awesome YOLO.
-- [awesome-survival-analysis](https://github.com/einatboro/awesome-survival-analysis) - Resources for Survival Analysis.
 - [awesome-protobuf-reverse-engineering](https://github.com/jsrei/awesome-protobuf-reverse-engineering) - Protobuf逆向相关的资料收集.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.